leonardyeoxl/O-RAN-Security-Test-Case-Generator/README.md

 ## Tests
 ### Example Use Case Scenario Title
 `Transmitting Messages via RMR Transmission Medium`
 ### Example Use Case Scenario
 ```
 Given a dialer xApp and a listener xApp
 And dialer xApp connected to RMR transmission medium successfully
 And listener xApp connected to RMR transmission medium successfully
-When dialer xApp sends a message to the listener xApp via transmission medium
+When dialer xApp sends a message to the listener xApp via RMR transmission medium
 Then the listener xApp receive the message
 ```